frbrigagao/DL4H-Reproduce-KeyClass/README.md

 - `original_data`: original datasets for training and evaluation.
     - A subfolder for each dataset `imdb`, `amazon`, `dbpedia`, and `agnews`.
 - `pretrained_models`: pre-trained models provided by the researchers.
+- `mimic_preprocessing`: scripts to pre-process the original MIMIC-3 csv files into a train/test dataset and to extract icd9 descriptors for target classification.
 - `results`: Results for each training run (one folder for each run).
     - Contains subfolders `/embeddings`, `/metrics`, and `/models`.
 - `logs`: Stores logs for each training run.